alisonludick/javascript-journey/index.md

 The solution in the book is much better than mine, and I'd encourage you to work through the book on your own to practice it; but here is my attempt at writing that program:

-In the first 4 lines I declared the *constiables* I needed in my program, namely:
+In the first 4 lines I declared the *variables* I needed in my program, namely:
 - *taxRate (the rate after tax is included)*
 - *phonePrice (the cost of the phone before tax)*
 - *accessPrice (the cost of the accessory before tax)*